 PROBLEM: Property tax reform passed in 2013 will take an estimated \$761.9 million out of county property tax revenues over the next 10 years.
-Counties provide necessary services and meet ever-increasing state mandates through property tax revenues.
-Adequate funding for roads, mental health services, local public health, the Environment First Fund, the Rural Enhancement and Protection (REAP) program and emergency management are areas of concern for counties.
+Counties provide necessary services and meet ever-increasing state mandates with property tax revenues.
+Adequate funding for roads, mental health and disability services, local public health, the Environment First Fund, the Rural Enhancement and Protection (REAP) program and emergency management are areas of concern for counties.
 There are a number of services that counties provide to the public that are subsidized by property taxes because the fees charged to the customers are not adequate to pay for the service.
-Many fees have not been raised in years, and the increased expenses are funded by the property tax payer.
+Many fees have not been raised in years, and the increased expenses are funded by the property taxpayer.
 This is an area that could be addressed by either increasing fees or by providing additional state funding to take the burden off of property taxes.

-SOLUTION: Provide an avenue for additional self-funding for county government.
-Options include allowing counties to impose a local option income tax surcharge and allowing more local control of increases for fee-based services.
+SOLUTION: Provide avenues for additional self-funding for county government.
+Options include allowing counties to impose a local option income tax surcharge and authorizing counties to establish the fee for fee-based services.
 Examples of fees that are controlled by the state and that need adjustment include the following:

-- Driver's license fee increase the amount provided to support this local service from \$7 to \$10; - Parking fine and court debt collections allow counties to charge \$5 for collecting delinquent parking tickets for cities and debts for the court system; - Civil fees increase sheriff's civil fees for the provision of services in civil actions to better reflect the costs of carrying out these duties; - Writing fees add a writing fee of \$1.25 for each certificate of title issued by the recorder for snowmobiles and all-terrain vehicles to align with the fee currently charged for boats.
+- Parking fine and court debt collections allow counties to charge \$5 for collecting delinquent parking tickets for cities and debts for the court system; and - Civil fees increase sheriff's civil fees for the provision of services in civil actions to better reflect the costs of carrying out these duties.